-is a 1974 novel by Dean Koontz
+Demon Seed is a 1973 novel by Dean Koontz.

 - Affably Evil: Proteus seems genuinely concerned about Susan's mental and physical wellness despite the horrible things he does to her.
 Not surprising as he needs her to birth his child/avatar.